A Coast Salish canoe approaches Pier 62 from the west.

 Accessibility Advisory Committee (AAC)

-This committee will provide feedback on improving Friends’ understanding and responsiveness to a diverse audience of people with disabilities.
+This committee provides feedback on improving Friends’ understanding and responsiveness to a diverse audience of people with disabilities.
 It is our intention for the Accessibility Committee members to support the facilitation of two-way communication with disability communities, advise about the development of creative solutions that will eradicate barriers, and produce recommendations that serve the mutual interest of the communities, businesses, and organizations impacted by Waterfront Park.

 Membership Benefits and Incentives

-Members are compensated $75 for every hour-long meeting, including the end of year interview, and $100 for every 90–120-minute meeting.
+Members are compensated $75 for every 60-minute meeting and $100 for every 90–120-minute meeting.

 There is street parking and several garages/lot parking at: